PaulMaly/weather-man/README.md

 });
 ~~~

-Browser
+### Browser & PebbleKit

-Grab a copy of example/weather-man.js and include it in your html.
+Grab a copy of example/weather-man.js and include it in your project, then
-Then follow the NodeJS example (without the require).
+follow the NodeJS example.

-CLI
+### CLI

 `weatherman --provider=forecastio --lat=123 --lng=456 --units=f --apikey=apikey`